supersabillon/supersabillon.github.io/_posts/2019-04-20-pokemon-tcg-simplified-for-younger-kids.md

 So you want to play Pokémon TCG with your younger kids (under 6-7 years old) but find the game a bit too complicated for their age?
 These modified rules I came up with are super simple and so easy that I get to play even with my 2 year old!

-To start, I suggest you use dice instead of the damage counters that usually come with a deck.
+To start, this variation uses dice to attack and to keep track of HP - instead of the damage counters that usually come with a deck.
 Its just easier to use and less likely to lose.

 That said, components that you should put away cause you won't need are: energy cards, trainer cards including items and stadiums, damage counters and even the coin.

-The game consists of just using a deck of Pokémon cards only and there are no prize cards or bench, just a simple deck of cards.
+The game consists of just using a deck of Pokémon cards only and there are no prize cards or bench, just a simple deck of cards and dice.

 We like to limit the deck to 10 cards only, just to make games go faster (kids have short attention span!).
-And again they all have to be Pokémon, so the first thing a player has to do if pick their favorite Pokémon cards for the game.
+And again they all have to be Pokémon, so the first thing a player has to do is pick their favorite Pokémon cards for the game.

 Then the game begins!